Jong-Min-Moon/Jong-Min-Moon.github.io/_projects/dp-pricing.md

 - Consequently, a policy trained on the historical data will not perform as effectively in the new market.

-- First, we quantify how shifts in the consumer base affect learning accuracy.

 ## Under-exploration on price
 - Even if the market does not shift, since we are not actively collecting data but relying on historical observational data, there is always risk of underexploration.
 - To identify a profit-maximizing price for each customer ($\mathbf{x}$), the historical data must contain enough variability in price ($p$) to allow the algorithm to compare counterfactual outcomes.